lake-wg/edhoc/draft-ietf-lake-traces.md

 ~~~~~~~~

-R selects its connection identifier C_R to be the byte string 0x27, which since it is represented by the 1-byte CBOR int -8 is encoded as 0x27:
+The Responder selects its connection identifier C_R to be the byte string 0x27, which since it is represented by the 1-byte CBOR int -8 is encoded as 0x27:

 ~~~~~~~~
 C_R (raw value) (Connection identifier chosen by R) (1 byte)